History of the Academy

 Click here to view a photo slide show of the Academy through the years.

 St. Johnsbury Academy was founded in 1842 by Erastus, Thaddeus, and Joseph Fairbanks to provide "intellectual, moral, and religious training for their own children and the children of the community."
-The school was reincorporated in 1873 in order to accomplish the founders' goal of providing exemplary educational opportunities to a wider range for students, not just those destined for the liberal arts colleges and universities.
+The school was reincorporated in 1873 in order to accomplish the founders' goal of providing exemplary educational opportunities to a wider range of students, not just those destined for liberal arts colleges and universities.

 By creating a comprehensive school, offering technical training as well as college preparatory studies, the founders created a school that was unique among New England academies.
-This action greatly changed the character of the school enabling it to serve the educational needs of St. Johnsbury and the surrounding communities.
+This action greatly changed the character of the school, enabling it to serve the educational needs of St. Johnsbury and the surrounding communities.
 A long standing voucher system, providing area students with educational choice, continues to allow the Academy to enroll the majority of students from the St. Johnsbury area while maintaining its own independence.
 For more than a century and a half this commitment has remained at the very heart of St. Johnsbury Academy's educational philosophy.
 Employing authentic and traditional methodologies, the school remains committed to personally relevant instruction.